suraz343/suraz343/README.md

 # 💫 About Me:
-I'm currently working on app & full stack web development.<br>I'm looking to collaborate on MNC companies like Google, Netflix, Amazon etc<br>I'm looking for help in building a successful carrier in Web/App Development<br><br>
+I'm currently working on  full stack web development.<br>I'm looking to collaborate on MNC companies like Google, Netflix, Amazon etc<br>I'm looking for help in building a successful carrier in Web/App Development<br><br>

 ## 🌐 Socials: